 Driving in fog is an unexpected challenge.

 You begin early in the morning, while the weather is still pleasant.
 You’ve finished all of your preparations and can’t wait to get to the cottage.
-Workplace stress and tiredness were beginning to take their toll; you wanted a getaway.
-You didn’t leave the city, though, because you were caught in a fog cloud that made driving impossible.
+The work-related stress and tiredness were beginning to take their toll; you wanted a getaway.
+But before you could make it outside of the city, you were caught in a fog cloud that made driving impossible.
 We’ve gathered the most essential suggestions for driving in foggy weather into one post for a worry-free journey.

 Fog is a regular phenomenon in the autumn and spring, when low temperatures cause high humidity, causing water droplets to evaporate and vapours to impair air transparency.
 When visibility is reduced, the likelihood of an accident rises.